saori-eth/hyperfy/docs/commands.md

 If your world has an admin code set, the only way to become an admin is to use this command with your code (see your .env file).

-If you're .env doesn't have an ADMIN_CODE set, then all players are given the admin role temporarily.
+If your .env doesn't have an ADMIN_CODE set, then all players are treated as an admin.

 ### `/spawn set`

 Sets the spawn point for all future players entering the world, to the current position and direction you are facing.
-Requires admin role.
+Requires builder rank.

 ### `/spawn clear`

 Resets the spawn point back to origin.
-Requires admin role.
+Requires builder rank.

 ### `/name <name>`

-Sets your name.
+Sets your player name.
-This is currently the only way to change your name, until the UI for it is built.

 ### `/chat clear`

 Clears all chat messages.
-Requires admin privledges to use.
+Requires builder rank.